insites-io/addon-ecommerce/README.md

 - ecommerce_addon = true

-## Manuall add Constants after installation
+## Manual add Constants after installation
 - insites_stripe_sk_live_key
 - insites_stripe_sk_test_key

-## Instalation steps
+## Installation steps
 1. Install the `Website and Portal` application from the Marketplace.
 2. Install the `Ecommerce` addon from the Marketplace.
 3. Login to IIA via console.insites.io SSO
- - Go to Ingtegration->Google Maps then add the `Google Maps API Key`
+ - Go to Integration -> Google Maps then add the `Google Maps API Key`
- - Go to Integration->Stripe then setup the Stripe Account ID and keys
+ - Go to Integration -> Stripe then set up the Stripe Account ID and keys

 ## Google Maps API Key